huguesrichard/Allopipe/README.md

 #### Launch Allo-Count for a single pair <a name="simple_ams"></a>

-Once the VEP annotation is complete, go to the root of the AlloPipe directory to run the following commands in the terminal \
+Once the variant annotation is complete, go to the root of the AlloPipe directory to run the following commands in the terminal \
 *Do not forget to activate your conda environment!*

 		cd src/